Slowly moving black holes in khrono-metric model: Introduction

-In this paper we revisit the existence of slowly moving black holes in the khrono-metric model at non-zero values of all three couplings $\a$, $\b$, $\l$.
-To simplify the problem and in accordance with the observational constraints \cite{EmirGumrukcuoglu:2017cfa}, we assume them to be small.
+Absence of any regular moving black holes for non-zero $\a$ or $\b$ appears surprising, given that consistency of the khrono-metric model as an effective low-energy theory requires $\a>0$ \cite{blas_models_2011}, and in general all three couplings $\a$, $\b$, $\l$ are expected to be non-vanishing.\footnote{This does not exclude a possible hierarchy between these couplings which is imposed by the observational constraints, see Sec.~\ref{ssec:constraints}.} This motivates us to revisit the existence of slowly moving black holes in the khrono-metric model at non-zero values of all three couplings $\a$, $\b$, $\l$.
+Rather than considering the full set of metric--khronon equations as was done in \cite{ramos_constraints_2019}, we simplify the problem by exploiting the so-called decoupling limit \cite{blas_models_2011}.
+Namely, we assume all parameters $\a,\b,\l$ to be much less than unity (albeit non-zero).
+As reviewed in Sec.~\ref{sec:notationbkg}, this is in accordance with the existing observational constraints.
 This allows us to treat the effect of the khronon EMT on the metric perturbatively.
 In the leading order it can be neglected altogether and the problem reduces to finding the khronon configuration in an external Schwarzschild metric.
-We refer to this regime as decoupling limit.
+This strategy was applied to static khrono-metric black holes in \cite{blas_horava_2011}.
+It simplifies the treatment of various horizons corresponding to the singular points of the khronon equation and makes analysis of the regularity conditions for the solutions at these points transparent.

 Contrary to Ref.~\cite{ramos_constraints_2019}, we find regular khronon solutions for general values of $\a$, $\b$ and $\l$.
 The solutions are analytic everywhere outside the universal horizon and have a mild non-analyticity on the latter.
 The khronon EMT remains bounded and small all the way down to the universal horizon justifying the use of the decoupling limit.
 We conclude that our solutions provide a valid leading-order approximation to moving black holes in the khrono-metric model and their existence does not impose any constraints on the parameters of the theory.
-In the limit $\a,\b\to 0$ we recover the stealth khronon configurations found in \cite{ramos_constraints_2019}.
+In the limit $\a=\b=0$ we recover the stealth khronon configurations found in \cite{ramos_constraints_2019}.
+The origin of discrepancy between our results and those of \cite{ramos_constraints_2019} in the case of general khronon couplings is left for future investigation.

-Apart from theoretical interest, the moving black hole solutions are relevant for phenomenology.
-We use them to extract the black hole {\it sensitivities} reflecting violation of the strong equivalence principle in the model.
-In general, the sensitivities encode the dependence of the inertial mass of a body on its velocity with respect to the preferred frame and play important role in the binary system dynamics \cite{foster_strong_2007,Will:2018ont}.
-They were calculated for neutron stars in the khrono-metric and Einstein-aether models and were used to place constraints on these models from binary pulsar timing \cite{yagi_constraints_2014,Gupta:2021vdj}.
-Computation of black hole sensitivities and their observational signatures is strongly motivated by the growing statistics and precision of gravitational wave experiments probing binary black hole physics.